7 Night Spain & Portugal Cruise on Independence of the Seas from Southampton, England La Coruna, Spain, Tower of Hercules

 Local Cuisine

-You'll notice lots of oyster sellers throughout Vigo's city center, but if you're looking for a meal that's less raw, sit down for a casual tapas lunch at Old Town eateries.
+You'll notice lots of oyster sellers throughout Vigo's city centre, but if you're looking for a meal that's less raw, sit down for a casual tapas lunch at Old Town eateries.
 Highlights include chipirones — grilled baby squid with lemon and herbs — and calamares en su tinta, calamari served in its own ink.
 Wash it down with a glass of albarino from Rias Baixas, a nearby Galician winemaking region where they produce crisp, dry white wines.

 Vigo, Spain, Wicker Basket store